-To a user, ElectricAccelerator Developer Edition may appear identical to other Make versions-reading makefiles in several different formats and producing identical results.
-Using multiple agents for builds is transparent to the ElectricAccelerator Developer Edition user.
+To a user, Accelerator may appear identical to other Make versions-reading makefiles in several different formats and producing identical results.
+Using multiple agents for builds is transparent to the Accelerator user.

-Important differences in ElectricAccelerator Developer Edition build processing versus other distributed systems:
+Important differences in Accelerator build processing versus other distributed systems:

-ElectricAccelerator Developer Edition components work together to achieve faster, more efficient builds.
-Instead of running a sequential build on a single processor, ElectricAccelerator Developer Edition executes build steps in parallel using multiple agents.

-For fault tolerance, job results are isolated until the job completes.
-If an Agent fails during a job, ElectricAccelerator Developer Edition discards any partial results it might have produced and reruns the job on a different Agent.

-Missing dependencies discovered at runtime are collected in a history file that updates each time a build is invoked.
-ElectricAccelerator Developer Edition uses this collected data to improve performance of subsequent builds.
+- ElectricAccelerator Developer Edition components work together to achieve faster, more efficient builds.
+Instead of running a sequential build on a single processor, ElectricAccelerator Developer Edition executes build steps in parallel using multiple local agents. - For fault tolerance, job results are isolated until the job completes.
+If an Agent fails during a job, Accelerator discards any partial results it might have produced and reruns the job on a different Agent. - Missing dependencies discovered at runtime are collected in a history file that updates each time a build is invoked.
+Accelerator uses this collected data to improve performance of subsequent builds.